-- 1) The participants responsible for the specific data improvement activity - 2) The timescales by which the improvements must be made - 3) The quality targets against which the participant can be measured - 4) Prescription of activities vs monitoring of outcomes: - a.
-A decision needs to be taken related to the level of prescription, that should be specified by the programme, when setting out what improvement activities are required to be undertaken by each Party. - b.
-For certain activities, participants may be free to determine how they approach and achieve improvement, supported by high level reporting by the programme against an agreed outcome. - c.
+- 1) Analysis of options to resolve and materiality of each identified data risk and issue. - 2) The participants responsible for the specific data improvement activity. - 3) The timescales by which the improvements must be made (e.g., required for x phase of SIT, by Migration start etc). - 4) The quality targets against which the participant can be measured. - 5) How measurement will be undertaken by the programme. - 6) An agreed approach with the relevant code body to ensure alignment of assurance role (between programme and code) to avoid duplication of activities or confusion of participants responsibilities. - 7) Prescription of activities vs monitoring of outcomes: - a.
+A decision needs to be taken regarding the level of prescription that should be specified by the programme when setting out what improvement activities are required to be undertaken by each Party. - b.
+For certain activities, participants may be free to determine how they approach and achieve improvement, supported by high level reporting by the programme against an agreed outcome.

+- c.
 For other activities, a detailed transactional specification may need to be produced, supported by close monitoring and other assurance techniques. - d.
-For each activity, one option will be preferable to another, which may be dependent on the number of counter parties involved, the impact on other participants if the activity not completed, the complexity of the data or a need to ensure consistent results across all participants. - 5) The body responsible for monitoring improvement.
-Which could be a combination of the programme and (support from) the relevant code bodies.
+For each activity, one option will be preferable to another, which may be dependent on the number of counter parties involved, the impact on other participants if the activity not completed, the complexity of the data or a need to ensure consistent results across all participants. - 8) The required interactions with the relevant code bodies to support assurance of each activity within the plan (if required).